 The Company does not currently have sufficient cash and cash equivalents to execute its operating strategies for the next 12 months.
-In addition to the funds received in November 2009, management is currently seeking additional investment and believes that it will obtain such investment in sufficient time to continue to execute its planned expenditures without interruption.
+Management is currently seeking additional investment and believes that it will obtain such investment in sufficient time to continue to execute its planned expenditures without interruption (see "Subsequent events").
 As a result of the Company's current cash position, management is currently undertaking actions to reduce expenditures while at the same time pursuing investment and other opportunities aimed at funding its research and development programs.
-As part of its cost reduction strategies, management has reduced its research and development costs by limiting expenditures and reducing its personnel costs, among other things, until such time as the Company has sufficient capital to support a full development program.
+As part of its cost reduction strategies, management has reduced its research and development costs by limiting non-critical activities and reduced its general and administrative costs by limiting expenditures and reducing its personnel costs, among other things, until such time as the Company has sufficient capital to support a full development program.
 There can be no assurance that the capital will be available as necessary to meet these continuing expenditures, or if the capital is available, that it will be on terms acceptable to the Company.